 Type of Doctors who Treat Varicose Veins

 According to the definition given by the American College of Phlebology, a phlebologist is a physician who specializes in the diagnosis and treatment of vein disorders.
 In the year 2005, the American Medical Association, AMA, recognized phlebology as a separate self-designated specialty, the same as dermatology, vascular surgery, or any other recognized specialty.

-Accordingly, besides being treated by an expert phlebologist, you can be assured of the best possible cosmetic outcome.
+Accordingly, besides being treated by an expert phlebologist, patients of our vein clinic can be assured of the best possible cosmetic outcome.
 Please read the online reviews written by our patients and call us to schedule a consultation with Dr. Dishakjian.

-What to Expect from Your Vein Center
+What to Expect from Your Vein Clinic

-At Nu Vela Vein Center, evaluation and assessment begins during your consultation session with Dr. Dishakjian, who takes notes of your medical history and collects information related to the specifics of your venous disease, including family history, predisposing factors (such as clotting disorders), symptom onset, and information about previous treatments.
+At Nu Vela Laser and Vein Center, evaluation and assessment begin during your consultation session with Dr. Dishakjian.
+During this session, Dr. Dishakjian takes notes of your medical history and collects information related to the specifics of your venous disease.
+These include family history, predisposing factors (such as clotting disorders), symptom onset, and information about previous treatments.

 Diagnostic Ultrasound for Evaluating Vein Disorders

-At Nu Vela Vein Center, patients are not referred to an outside imaging center or hospital for ultrasound evaluation; Dr. R. Dishakjian, with extensive experience with the technology, personally performs all ultrasound evaluations.
+At Nu Vela Laser and Vein Center, patients are not referred to an outside imaging center or hospital for ultrasound evaluation; Dr. R. Dishakjian, with extensive experience with the technology, personally performs all ultrasound evaluations.

 Questions About Cost of Vein Treatment or a Treatment?

-Our vein clinic is located in the northwest San Fernando Valley, near Chatsworth, with easy connection from most local Los Angeles freeways.
+Our vein treatment center is located in the northwest San Fernando Valley, with easy connection from most local Los Angeles freeways.
 Click the “Contact” button at the top of the page for directions, or call 818-832-4500.
 The receptionist at the front desk will be delighted to assist you with any inquiries or scheduling an appointment.